PEXPlugins/PermissionsEx/doc/components-in-detail/implementation-notes.md

 * Command blocks are represented as `commandblock:<name>`, where the default command block name is `@`
 * Sign representation has not been decided yet
 * RCON connections are represented as `system:Recon` \(Yes, that is `Recon` -- that's what the Rcon command source is named internally.\)
+* Functions executed through tags `#minecraft:tick` and `#minecraft:load` tags are represented as `function:minecraft:tick` and `function:minecraft:load` respectively

+NOTE: functions currently only perform permissions checks when they're loaded, not on individual executions.
+This needs to be resolved for function permissions to actually be useful.

 ### Other mods

-* We provide a permissions resolver for [WorldEdit](https://enginehub.org/worldedit) so its commands check PermissionsEx for permissions
+* We provide a permission resolver for [WorldEdit](https://enginehub.org/worldedit) so its commands check PermissionsEx for permissions

 ### Developer information